mgr32/PsISEProjectExplorer/README.md

 * Third one for listening on file system changes (checking for accumulated changes each 100 ms).

 Uses a configuration file PsISEProjectExplorer.config stored next to PsISEProjectExplorer.dll ($env:LOCALAPPDATA\PsISEProjectExplorer).
 It contains last state of the UI, plus following entries which can be modified manually:
-* `<add key="MaxNumOfWorkspaceDirectories" value="5" />` - maximum number of remembered workspace directories
+* `<add key="MaxNumOfWorkspaceDirectories" value="5" />` - maximum number of remembered workspace directories.
-* `<add key="DslAutoDiscovery" value="True" />` - whether automatic recognition of DSL elements (like `Describe` or `It` should be enabled (lines starting with constant string and ending with scriptblock)
+* `<add key="DslAutoDiscovery" value="True" />` - whether automatic recognition of DSL elements (like `Describe` or `It` should be enabled (lines starting with constant string and ending with scriptblock).
-* `<add key="DslCustomDictionary" value="task,serverrole,serverconnection,step" />` - additional dictionary of DSL elements (useful for ones that does not necessarily end with scriptblock)
+* `<add key="DslCustomDictionary" value="task,serverrole,serverconnection,step" />` - additional dictionary of DSL elements (useful for ones that does not necessarily end with scriptblock).

 To modify keyboard shortcuts, edit PsISEProjectExplorer.psm1 file.